distributed-ledger-technology/exchange-connectors/README.md

 # Exchange Connectors

-This module shall provide a range of Exchange Connectors.
+This module provides a range of Exchange Connectors.

+This shall support the emergence of perfect markets by simplifying market access.

 ## Centralized Exchanges (CEXes)
 ### Bybit